Joojoobee87/TartanThom/README.md

 -	The Django-allauth package was utilised for the authentication on the project.
 The allauth package supports multiple authentication schemes including login by username or by e-mail, as well as multiple strategies for account verification.
 Allauth also has the ability to connect multiple social accounts to a Django user account, which is something I’d like to introduce in the second phase of development.

 **Homepage Images**
 -	The Tartan Thom homepage displays a preview of products from the collection with button overlays to invite the user to navigate to the Shop.
-A user can choose to shop all products, or shop by the three distinct types of products if they are looking for something specific. s
+A user can choose to shop all products, or shop by the three distinct types of products if they are looking for something specific.

 **Testimonials**
 -	Beneath the products display, a series of testimonials are presented to the user, allowing them to cycle through the active testimonials using the left and right arrow buttons.
 This quickly highlights to other customer the positive user experiences of Tartan Thom.
 Testimonials can be submitted by any user of the site but must be made active by the site owner in order to be displayed (see Profile section for further detail).